 Don’ts of Hiring an SEO Consultant or Agency

 Unfortunately, the SEO and digital marketing industry has a lot of bad actors and a lot of snake oil flowing about.
 So here’s what to avoid.

 Packages sound nice.
 They are easy and simple to buy.
 They are also very rarely a good fit for professional services.
 Sometimes you’ll get what you need, but often a good bit of it will be a waste.

 There are plenty of great software packages for pulling data, analytics or diagnostics relevant to SEO but there are exactly zero automated solutions that will “do your SEO.”
 The days when those tools were useful are very long gone.
 In fact, automated SEO packages in 2017 are more likely to damage your organic traffic than help it.

 Sometimes agencies frame their retainers as packages.
 That’s fine, but be sure to clarify that the work and recommendations will be custom for your website and your business.

 Get reporting based on organic traffic broken down by landing page – not rankings.
 If someone is selling rankings, that’s a tell-tale sign that they aren’t quality.

-Rankings only make sense in context of volume, relevance and intent.
-If a keyword has zero search volume; it’s not actually relevant to your website; and the 1 or 2 searches per year that it does get – the person isn’t actually looking to buy or research – is ranking “#1” actually worth it?
+Rankings only make sense in the context of volume, relevance, and intent.
+If a keyword has zero search volume; it’s not actually relevant to your website, and the 1 or 2 searches per year that it does get – the person isn’t actually looking to buy or research – is ranking “#1” actually worth it?
 NO!

 This topic is too huge for this post (read more here or here if you’re interested) but reputable SEOs report on organic traffic that actually comes to your site and converts.
 Rankings will often be tracked, but only as a diagnostic or leading indicator for the true success metric – organic traffic & conversions.